Outpatient Behavioral Health Care

 If you have a substance abuse disorder (with or without a mental health condition), you may benefit from specialized substance abuse therapy in a group setting.
 According to discharge survey data, 70 percent of patients completing our chemical dependency intensive outpatient program report fewer symptoms of substance abuse and incidents of relapse.

-Meet with your peers every Monday, Wednesday and Friday from 1 to 4 p.m. for six to 10 weeks to:
+Under the guidance of a licensed mental health professional, meet with your peers every Monday, Wednesday and Thursday from 1 to 4 p.m. for 6 to 8 weeks to:

 - Learn about chemical dependency, mental illness and co-occurring disorders.